 In 1986, he was appointed the Chairman of the Main Board of the Social and Cultural Society of Jews in Poland.

 Szymon Szurmiej came from a long line of actors.

 Participants deliver their submissions (hereinafter referred to as the “Submission”) in person in the Jewish Theater or send them by post to the following address: Teatr Żydowski im.
 Estery Rachel i Idy Kamińskich w Warszawie, ul.
 Senatorska 35, 00-099 Warszawa, with a note “Konkurs im.
 Szymona Szurmieja”.

 Each Submission should include:

-- one sealed envelope including the Work signed with an emblem (a name consisting of any letters, other than a graphic form) in the form of a computer printout (2 copies, A4 format) and an electronic copy on a CD or pen drive (doc/docx file and PDF file; the pages of the printout should be stapled or bound),
+- one sealed envelope including the Work signed with an emblem (a name consisting of any letters, other than a graphic form) in the form of a computer printout (2 copies, A4 format) and an electronic copy on a CD or pen drive (Word doc/docx file or PDF file; the pages of the printout should be stapled or bound),

 - the second sealed envelope that includes: the completed Submission form downloaded from the Organizer’s website, containing personal data of the Participant (name, surname, date of birth, telephone number, postal address, e-mail) and a short biographical note (education, occupation, achievements, etc.) as well as the following statement: